bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/reference/vscode.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*9-xxjXzdPCh_46kZ.gif" class="graf-image" /></figure>### <a href="https://marketplace.visualstudio.com/items?itemName=shyykoserhiy.vscode-spotify" class="markup--anchor markup--h3-anchor">Spotify</a>

-_No real advantage over just using Spotify normally… it’s problematic enough in implementation that you won’t save any time using it.
-Further, it’s a bit tricky to configure … or at least it was the last time I tried syncing it with my spotify account._
+_No real advantage over just using Spotify normally… it's problematic enough in implementation that you won't save any time using it.
+Further, it's a bit tricky to configure … or at least it was the last time I tried syncing it with my spotify account._

 > _Provides integration with Spotify Desktop client.
 Shows the currently playing song in status bar, search lyrics and provides commands for controlling Spotify with buttons and hotkeys._